codyaverett/memento/programming/data streams/Data streams vs buffers.md

 - If a consumer system dies in the middle of a data stream you'd need to have a way to start the process back up without duplicating work
 - Too many producers/consumers can turn the system into a tightly coupled monolith

+## Streaming is amazing though
+- "Perhaps it’s not surprising that when streams become the center of the world, everything is streamlined."
+-

 ## Reference
 - [Redis vs Kafka Ebook](https://redis.com/wp-content/uploads/2022/06/EBOOK-Streams-Redis-Streams-and-Kafka-20220615.pdf?li_fat_id=56ba72db-8324-4842-a9b5-2d2382b6fefb)